-This we began our look at one of Rome’s most controversial figures, Julius Caesar.
+This week we looked at one of Rome’s most controversial figures, Julius Caesar.

-Caesar stands as a larger than life figure, and inspires many different reactions.
+Caesar stands as one larger than life, and inspires many different reactions.
 Many view him quite differently, and he begs the question, “Who was he?”

 1. Some see him as a rare combination of political and military genius, not seen again until perhaps Napoleon.
 But some counter that he got carried away, went too far, and ended up assassinated.
 How much of genius could he have been?
 One could say the same about Napoleon, by the way.